 The Chesapeake Bay Program Monitoring and Analysis Subcommittee's Tidal Monitoring and Analysis Workgroup (TMAW) had undertaken the role of redesigning the Tidal Monitoring Network.
 The Tidal Monitoring Network focuses on meeting the Water Quality Protection and Restoration goals and objectives of the Chesapeake 2000 Agreement.
 In 2014, the Scientific, Technical Assessment & Reporting (STAR) team formed the Integrated Trends Analysis Team (ITAT).
 Many TMAW goals have been subsumed by similar ITAT goals.
 Water quality monitoring information is used to define nutrient and sediment conditions necessary to protect living resources (water quality to support crabs, oysters, and fish) and vital habitats (water quality to support submerged aquatic vegetation - SAV).
-The information is also used to develop and assess water quality criteria with the goal of removing the Bay and its tidal rivers from the list of impaired waters.
-Water quality information is required to support refinement, calibration and validation of the Chesapeake Bay Eutrophication and Watershed Models.
+The information is also used to develop and assess water quality information is required to support refinement, calibration and validation of the Chesapeake Bay Eutrophication and Watershed Models.